 Medications can be returned to pharmacies that participate in the medication return program which includes: London Drugs, Thrifty Foods, Festubert Pharmacy, Ingram Pharmacy, Kenneth Street Pharmacy, Pharmasaves, Rexall Drugstores and Shoppers Drug Marts

-Unfortunately all wipes belong in the trash; however, there are some environmentally friendly alternatives such as re-useable towels, mops and cloth diapers.
+Unfortunately, all wipes belong in the trash; however, there are some environmentally friendly alternatives such as re-usable towels, mops and cloth diapers.